-IVs for GCM can be generated randomly, or via a FipsNonceGenerator.
-Where an IV is not generated within the module the module supports the importing of GCM IVs.
+IVs for GCM can be generated randomly, where an IV is not generated randomly the module supports the importing of GCM IVs.

-In approved mode, when a GCM IV is generated randomly, the module enforces the use of an approved DRBG in line with Section 8.2.2 of SP 800-38D.
+In approved mode, when a GCM IV is generated randomly, the module enforces the use of an approved DRGB in line with Section 8.2.2 of SP 800-38D.